Practice at the Highest Level of Nursing

 Program Learning Outcomes

-Each academic program at UW-Madison has student learning outcomes that describe what students are expected to know or be able to do upon completion of the program.
-The DNP program’s learning outcomes are listed in The Guide.
+Each academic program at UW–Madison has student learning outcomes that describe what students are expected to know or be able to do upon completion of the program.

 Scholarly Project

-In the final year of the program each student completes a scholarly project, which represents the culmination of a student’s doctoral education.
-The project uses evidence to improve either practice or patient outcomes and may take the form of a program evaluation, program development proposal, or quality improvement project.
+The project uses evidence to improve either practice or patient outcomes.
+It may take the form of a program evaluation, program development proposal, or quality improvement project.

 Program Standards

-How to Get In
+How to Apply

-Post-BS Eligibility Requirements
+Post-BSN Eligibility Requirements

 - Graduation from an accredited baccalaureate program